 Plasma Cutting vs Laser Cutting: The Differences Explained

-The rapid rise in the market share for laser cutting can be attributed to two main factors: the maturation of high-power fiber laser technology and the rapid development of manufacturing industries such as steel construction, shipbuilding, aerospace, and nuclear power, which have an urgent demand for efficient, high-quality thick plate cutting.
+This technological leap has precipitated a marked decline in the plasma cutting market, with laser systems gradually supplanting plasma in numerous application scenarios.
+The rapid ascendancy of laser cutting can be attributed to two primary factors: the maturation of high-power fiber laser technology and the burgeoning demand from industries such as steel construction, shipbuilding, aerospace, and nuclear power, which require efficient, high-precision thick plate processing.

 Replacement of Plasma Cutting by Laser